kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## The third time I'm convinced I'm going to be arrested

 - I believe I'm going to be arrested at any moment.
-- As [in the second time the August previous](../2023/august.md#i-become-convinced-im-going-to-be-arrested), I carry my copy of A Course In Miracles, text and workbook, in my bag wherever I go, just in case, until the certainty wears off.
+- Like [the second time the August previous](../2023/august.md#i-become-convinced-im-going-to-be-arrested), I carry my copy of A Course In Miracles, text and workbook, in my bag wherever I go, just in case I am arrested, and until the certainty wears off.

 <audio controls>
     <source src="../../../content/sounds/i-have-the-feeling-im-going-to-be-arrested.mp3" type="audio/mpeg">
     Your browser does not support the audio element.
 </audio>

+- It's interesting I state it as a *feeling*.
+- It was a very strong fearfulness, actually.
-- Given the outrageous behavior of teachers and staff at the conservatory, and the police's disinterest, and the seriousness of what's been happening to me, I'm quite sure that anything is possible.
+- Given the outrageous behavior of teachers and staff at the conservatory, and the total disinterest of the police, and the seriousness of what's happening to me, I'm quite sure that anything is possible.
-- I guess a lot of these fears are also being triggered by hackers and stalkers online.
+- I'm convinced that online triggering from hackers and stalkers was exacerbating this feeling.
 - I search for a lawyer and send an [email to a number of lawyers in the region asking for help](../../content/documents/emails/worried-the-conservatory-will-accuse-me-of-defamation.png).
 - I get a response from someone and I video a call with them.
 The following videos are me talking to a lawyer looking for help.
 - I'm obviously extremely stressed and scared.